In this page

-- maps and plans in respect of capital applications (these maps and plans must clearly show the proposed measures)
+- maps and plans in respect of capital applications (these must clearly show the proposed measures)

-- other supporting information, which you feel is essential to the bid, must be kept to a minimum and be anonymised, where applicable.
+- other supporting information you feel is essential to the bid (must be kept to a minimum and be anonymised, where applicable).

 Final decisions on funding will be made by the Minister and Deputy Minister for Climate Change.